chniter/SC.StripeShoppingDoc/docs/source/index.rst

 It use *Microsot SQL Server Express* as database and *EntityFrameworkCore* Code First to manage Data and offers a *simple* and *intuitive* UI to start building a full eCommerce Website.

+SC StripeShopping is an ASP.NET CORE MVC 6 Project that can be used to start building your eCommerce Website.
+The project implement the Shopping Cart process (Shopping - Checkout - Payment).
+The Shopping Cart persist on database and attached to the logged in User.
+Key Features:

-Check out the :doc:`gettingstarted` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`gettingstarted` section for further information

 .. note::